ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    expect(mockFn()).toBe("Hello World");
    ```

+**Note:** `mockReturnValue` is useful when you need to simulate constant return values for your mock functions.

 ## Mocking Modules

-1. Mocking an entire module:
+1. **Mocking an entire module:**

+   The `jest.mock` method automatically mocks all functions inside a module.

    ```javascript
    jest.mock("module-name");